 Who are Swarthmore College's Most influential alumni?

-Swarthmore College's most influential alumni faculty include professors and professionals in the fields of Political Science, Economics, and Computer Science.
-Swarthmore College’s most academically influential people include David Baltimore, Sally Ride, and Clark Kerr.
+Swarthmore College's most influential alumni faculty include professors and professionals in the fields of Philosophy, Literature, and Biology.
+Swarthmore College’s most academically influential people include David Vanderbilt, David Bressoud, and Bob Haney.

 American economistview profile